Electrophysiological Testing of the Heart

 Must I do anything special after the test is over?

-Depending on what happened during your test, you might need to wear a heart monitor in the hospital for a few hours or overnight.
+Depending on what happened during your test, you might need to wear a heart monitor in the hospital for a few extra hours or overnight.

 How long is it before the result of the test is known?